jw1984/Telepathic-Immortal/README.md

 “Telepathic Immortal” is a fictional and artistic project title.
 The software does not detect thoughts, telepathy, consciousness, emotions, intentions, truthfulness, identity, medical conditions, or supernatural abilities.
-Microphone input is used only for temporary audio-reactive game controls and visual effects.
+Microphone input is used only for temporary audio-reactive game controls, robotic controls and visual effects.

 Informational Use Only